huiwoni/TISR-Challenge/README.md

 ## Fine-tuning
 - Refer to `./options/train`
-- Preparation of training data can refer to [this page](https://codalab.lisn.upsaclay.fr/competitions/17013#learn_the_details).
 - The model pre-trained on the DF2K dataset is available at [Google Drive](https://drive.google.com/drive/folders/1UFVLyONwlqJpWE6hEw7Kqqxw2GdBo43m?usp=sharing).
 Save it in ./experiments/pretrained/.
 - The Fine-tuning command is like